 Isca= Lθ2P(Θ)Lθ1Iinc.
 (3)

 The outgoing, or scattered, and incoming radiances are represented 4 by 1 matrices, i.e. Stokes column vectors, given by Isca and Iinc, the rotation matrices are denoted L and rotate the incoming ray and scattered ray by rotation angles θ1 and θ2.
-The scattering matrix is a 4 by 4 represented by P(Θ) and is related to the probability that an incoming ray will be scattered at a scattering angle, Θ. It also describes the change in polarization state through the elements of the matrix.
-The product Lθ2P(Θ)Lθ1 is sometimes referred to as the phase matrix
+The 4 by 4 scattering matrix is represented by P(Θ) and is related to the probability that an incoming ray will be scattered at a scattering angle, Θ. It also describes the change in polarization state through the elements of the matrix.
+The product Lθ2P(Θ)Lθ1 is sometimes referred to as the phase matrix.

 For this work, two primary scattering interactions induce and/or modify the polarization state of the light propagating in the atmosphere.
 These are scattering by the molecular air density and by stratospheric sulfate aerosols.
-The molecular atmosphere interaction is referred to as Rayleigh scattering, and has a scattering matrix that is determined from the Rayleigh-Gains approximation (Mishchenko et al., 2002) [23] given by
+The molecular atmosphere interaction is referred to as Rayleigh scattering, and has a scattering matrix that is determined from the Rayleigh-Gans approximation (Mishchenko et al., 2002) [24] given by

 P(Θ)ray=341+cos2Θ-sin2Θ00-sin2Θ1+cos2Θ00002cosΘ00002cosΘ (4)